What Is a Stem Cell Transplant and What Can They Treat?

 Why Choose MSK for a Stem Cell Transplant?

-Memorial Sloan Kettering is one of the largest centers for stem cell and bone marrow transplants in the country.
+Memorial Sloan Kettering Cancer Center (MSK) is one of the largest centers for stem cell and bone marrow transplants in the country.
 In 1973, our doctors did the world’s first successful transplant between a patient and an unrelated donor.

 Since then, MSK has been a leader in stem cell transplantation.
 We developed many of the transplant methods widely used today.
 MSK has done more than 10,000 transplants.